 2.3 Start-Up Procedures The refrigeration system is completely factory assembled, pre-charged, and ready for operation.
 To energize the unit, it is only necessary to find the power supply cord and connect it to a proper 115V power source.
-Once the supply cord has been connected to a power source, the unit can be started by flipping the power control switch to the "On" position.
-Note: On modular units (MLR suffix in model number) the equipment will require dismantling.
+Once the supply cord has been connected to a power source, the unit can be started by toggling the power control switch to either of the "Refrigeration" or "Thaw" positions.
+Note: On modular units (MLR suffix in model number) the dismantling. e equipment will require